 The margin money is prescribed by exchanges / Clearing Corporations and collected from investors by brokers before executing a trade on their behalf.
-The margin money is collected to mitigate the risk of non- payment of funds or non-delivery of securities by an investor.
+The margin money is collected to mitigate the risk of non- payment of funds for buy trades or non-delivery of securities for sell trades by an investor.
+Margin can be provide in the form of cash or securities or cash equivalent i.e. fixed deposits, bank guarantee, units of mutual funds, government securities, and treasury bills in demat form etc.